Writing your first Hello World program in TypeScript with ease

 In this lesson, we are going to learn about the basic structure of a TypeScript program and understand a few concepts of the compilation process.
 Then we will see how we can run the compiled JavaScript program using node and ts-node.

-We can provide this information from a configuration file tsconfig.json as well.
-When you execute the tsc command without any command-line arguments, the TypeScript compiler looks for the tsconfig.json in the current directory.
-The file structure of tsconfig.json and how TypeScript compiler searches for it is explained in detail in the Compilation lesson.
+We can also provide this information through a tsconfig.json file.
+When you run tsc without command-line arguments, TypeScript looks for tsconfig.json in the current directory.
+We discuss this file in the Compilation lesson.

 Hello World Program